 I regret so much selling my Dodge diesel that was a 1998 and only had one problem with it.
 I now only have under 90,000 miles on my truck and the Ford company refuses to fix it.
 I am writing this so listen carefully.
 Never buy a ford vehicle new or old or you are a fool like I was.
 I paid 57 thousand dollars for my vehicle new and what do I have from it?
 A vehicle that has made my back worse a vehicle that has no resale value even though I always took care of it and the Ford company does nothing for you period.

 My truck now is sitting in my yard in a deed restricted neighborhood and Ford even though they know this truck is a lemon will not do anything for me but when they were selling me my truck they made sure to tell me it was the best truck and best diesel engine on the market period.
 Be smarter than I was never buy a Ford vehicle period and you will doing yourself a favor.
 Do not believe what they tell you.

 The new diesel I'm sure in my opinion is no better than the older ones and the guys at Ford in my opinion would sell their mother to make a dollar.
-Nothing but problems since day one I purchased the vehicle and they didn't even document any of my complaints. hmm I wonder why?
+Nothing but problems since day one I purchased the vehicle and they didn't even document any of my complaints.
+Hmm I wonder why?

-GILBERTVILLE, MASSACHUSETTS -- Is it any wonder the American auto makers are struggling, the vehicles they stick us with are junk.
+GILBERTVILLE, MASSACHUSETTS -- Is it any wonder the American auto makers are struggling?
+The vehicles they stick us with are junk.
 After years as a dissatisfied GM customer I vowed that I would never again give General Motors any more of my money.
 In 2002 I purchased a new Ford Superduty which initially seemed to be a superior vehicle compared to my last Chevy pickup, at least I didn't have a laundry list of complaints within the first few weeks of ownership.

 Although the Ford was initially an excellent truck with a reasonable degree of quality control in its manufacture, it should have come with a "WARNING FOR INDOOR USE ONLY" sticker plastered on the window.
-After 5 short years and only 65k the vehicle has turned into a piece of rusted crap, The frame and suspension are rusting, as well as the oil pan and oil cooler, pinch welds around doors and tailgate are also rusting, and there are large rot holes around the wheel openings.
+After 5 short years and only 65k the vehicle has turned into a piece of rusted crap.
+The frame and suspension are rusting, as well as the oil pan and oil cooler, pinch welds around doors and tailgate are also rusting, and there are large rot holes around the wheel openings.
 On top of all this the interior plastic is fading, and the truck needs $1000.00 worth of front suspension work every 30k miles.

 Out of all this, the only thing I asked Ford to fix was the body rot, a well known problem with these vehicles, many of which are repaired while still under warranty.
 After working my way up the chain of command, all the way to the office of Bill Ford the message I received is that their vehicles should not be expected to last more than five years.

-If this is the best Ford Motor Company can do perhaps it is time for them to go out of business, as for me I am done with new vehicles.
+If this is the best Ford Motor Company can do perhaps it is time for them to go out of business.
+As for me I am done with new vehicles.
 I can buy a used piece of crap and fix it for much less than the cost of a new piece of crap that I still have to fix.

-CLEARWATER, FLORIDA -- Thought I would post some info on my truck that I purchased new the end of March 2007, I now have approx. 17,000 miles on it.
+CLEARWATER, FLORIDA -- Thought I would post some info on my truck that I purchased new the end of March 2007.
+I now have approx. 17,000 miles on it.
 It has been in for service for a variety of issues and out of service for 45 days to date.
 I will list a few of the issues for some of you to review.
 Do not take me wrong I think this is a beautiful truck "BUT"...

 With less than 2,000 miles it ran very rough and needed 2 injectors replaced.
 Ford advised that I will need to run a fuel additive as the Ultra low sulfur available at this time is not up to standards.
 I complied and within another 2,000 miles lost another injector.
 Each time is about 5 days in the shop to complete.
 I continued to experience rough running when the engine would do its regeneration mode for the environmentally friendly clean air... hahah, Sorry to say it happens at least once per tank full of fuel, it will idle higher and miss.

 If in park it will idle up to about 1300 RPM.
 I have been told this is normal and have accepted that.
 This is just something I wanted to put out there to prospective new owners as what to expect.
-By 7500 miles it was leaking oil badly, back in for service and a long wait as they had to remove the cab from the truck to get at the engine (27 days out service) my dealer didn't have the equipment and was tooling up for it.
-There fine mechanic was able to rig a system up to get body off w/o new lift equipment.
+By 7500 miles it was leaking oil badly, back in for service and a long wait as they had to remove the cab from the truck to get at the engine (27 days out service).
+My dealer didn't have the equipment and was tooling up for it.
+Their fine mechanic was able to rig a system up to get body off without new lift equipment.

 I am on hold as at this point I felt it necessary to Lemon Law this vehicle.
-Good notes the truck has loads of power for towing and bed loads I have put 3200#lbs in bed with no drivability problems.
-Mileage 12.8-13.3 in town and I am not easy on the pedal, at 65 mph expect 17.8-19.5 mpg (girlfriend gets the 19mpg+ w/o cruise control, not me haha).
+Good notes the truck has loads of power for towing and bed loads.
+I have put 3200 lbs in bed with no drivability problems.
+Mileage 12.8-13.3 in town and I am not easy on the pedal, at 65 mph expect 17.8-19.5 mpg (girlfriend gets the 19mpg+ without cruise control, not me haha).
 Hope this helps a Ford truck owner or shed some light on possible issues with this new truck I have been Beta testing.